Venues, theatres and festivals

 Cinedans the only dance film festival in The Netherlands.

-Venues and festivals
+Youth theatres and festivals

 Theater Krakeling in Amsterdam is one of the most famous youth theatres.
 There are also a number of youth festivals: